 Music licensing companies are those middlemen that are trying to get their music picked.
-The music licensing company will have a library of thousands of affordable songs (when compared to mainstream songs) that were made by independent artists, musicians, and producers who signed up to be a part of the licensing company's roster.
+The music licensing company will have a library of thousands of affordable songs (compared to mainstream songs) made by independent artists, musicians, and producers who signed up to be a part of the licensing company's roster.

 If the licensing company scores a placement with that supervisor for a slot on that show, or that movie, the creator of the song and the licensing company usually split the earnings 50/50.

 Music supervision companies aren't really a common thing.
 On rare occasions, a music supervisor will have a website and allow submissions from companies and creators directly instead of only having exclusive relationships with key players in the music placement world.
 Most of these people prefer not to work this way, though.

 If you are looking to get your songs placed in these types of opportunities, it is essential to make sure you're the right applicant for the job.
 Licensing companies and music supervisors receive so many submissions that aren't what they're looking for, and it makes it harder for those who do have what it takes to be seen.

 Related Post: What Types Of Placements Can I Get In Music?

 Once you've done your research and are sure you have the suitable material, you can either submit it to supervisors through some of the top music licensing companies, or you can do the research yourself and look up supervisors and their contact information based on credits you see in TV, film, games, etc.